shiningn-osu/software-dev-ii-project/README.md

 ### INSTALL.md Entails:
 - The URL of a live version of the project
-- Installation steps for getting the project and the npm dependencies on a local machine
+- Installation steps for getting the project installed on your local machine.

 [INSTALL.md](./INSTALL.md)

 ### SETUP.md Entails:
-- Setup steps for getting the project to be able to run locally on your machine after installation.
+- Setup steps for getting the project to be able to run locally on your machine.

 [SETUP.md](./SETUP.md)